thkukuk/containers-mailserver/openldap/README.md

 ### Server configuration

-Since slapd.conf not used the ldap utils `ldapmodify`, `ldapadd` and `ldapdelete` are required to adjust the server configuration.
+Since slapd.conf is not used the ldap utils `ldapmodify`, `ldapadd` and `ldapdelete` are required to adjust the server configuration.

 ### Seed ldap database with ldif